If you have never meditated or find it difficult, try these tips:

 Find a quiet space

-When you start meditating, set a timer for 10 minutes (search for a good app like Insight Timer so you don't have to worry about time!).
-After doing it for 10 minutes a few times, move on up to 15 or 20.
-Remember, there is no goal with meditation.
+When you first start to meditate, start small.
+Set a timer for about five or ten minutes.
+And remember, there is no goal with meditation.
 The point is just to be in the present moment with your own thoughts, as wild as they are.
 Meditation is a learned skill, and like most types of learning, it takes practice and time.
-So don’t force yourself to sit there for hours, trying to meditate.
+So don’t force yourself to sit for hours, trying to meditate.
 You don’t want to get frustrated and quit all together.
-Just do it for a few minutes and then get up and go about your business.
+Do it for a few minutes and then get up and go about your business.
 No regrets.
 After you do it for awhile, you won't be so distracted and anxious about time.
 You will realize what you already know -- the past does not exist and neither does the future.
 The only moment is this one right now.

 You can either meditate with others or do it alone.
 Doing it with other people is good because it keeps you quiet and focused.
 But you can always do it alone.
 Indeed, you can meditate anywhere with anyone and at any time...it is totally portable.
 Mostly remember that there is no “right way” to meditate.
 There is no perfect posture, no perfect breathing technique, nor are there perfect thoughts.
 And don't try to NOT think.
 It is impossible and so don't even think about it!